How to Check Your Credit Score Rating

 This comprises 10% of your credit score.

-The average American has about 7 different accounts and creditors usually like to see a mix such as credit cards, loans, mortgages, etc.
+The average American has about seven different accounts, and creditors usually like to see a mix such as credit cards, loans, mortgages, etc.

 Other Items That Can Impact Your Score

 The mentioned five components are the norm when calculating your score.
 However, other things can also affect your score.